-The final step before publishing your blog post is to ensure your article is well polished and without a grammatical error.
+The last step before publishing your blog post is to ensure your article is well polished and without grammatical errors.

-First, you start by reading your article out loud in each sentence.
+First, you start by reading your article aloud in each sentence.
 This is the best way to help you detect errors or inconsistencies in your writing.

 Avoid run-on sentences.
 Edit out unnecessary content!
 Check the spelling, style, and grammar of your blog post.